Vilela045/CandidaturaTunts/README.md

 ## Executing:

-    You just need to open the .py file with the .json in the same folder.
+    You just need to run the .py file with the .json in the same folder.

 ## Documentation: